Turkish high-speed YHT train

 Turkey's conventional trains are also a pleasant surprise.
 Cheap, spacious, and mostly now composed of modern air-conditioned TVS2000 coaches like the ones shown below, which are as good as any regular train in western Europe.
 TVS2000 trains run from Ankara to Izmir, Adana, Erzurum, Kars & Eastern Turkey, vastly superior to a cramped bus.
 They have several types of accommodation to choose from:

-Turkish Railways' air-conditioned TVS2000 cars are modern, clean & carpeted.
-The reclining Pullman seats (below right) are more spacious & comfortable than any cramped bus seat, and the coaches ride on smooth air suspension.
+Turkish Railways' air-conditioned TVS2000 cars have comfortable reclining Pullman seats (below right), more spacious than any cramped bus seat.
+The coaches ride on smooth air suspension.
 These seats are arranged 1+2 across the car width, shown on the TCDD app & website as 2+1 Pulman.

 A modern TVS2000 train at Istanbul Haydarpasa Reclining Pullman seats on a modern Turkish train

-Inside a TVS2000 restaurant car Trains in Turkey: A TVS2000 restaurant car
+Inside a TVS2000 restaurant car Food in a Turkish restaurant car

 TVS2000 sleeping-cars